pcibraro/bff-auth0-netcore/README.md

 ```

-The OpenID Connect Middleware is configured to use ResponseType equals to CodeIdToken (Hybrid flow), which means the Authorization endpoint in our web application will receive an authorization code and id token right after the user is authenticated.
+The OpenID Connect Middleware is configured to use ResponseType equals to CodeIdToken (Hybrid flow), which means our web application will receive an authorization code and id token directly from the Authorization endpoint right after the user is authenticated.
 We will use the authorization code in exchange for an access token for calling a backend api hosted in a different site.

 ```csharp
 // Configure the scope